 Yngve Næsheim, Kristin Rasmussen, Terje Winther, Malin Kjelsrud, Tulla Elieson, Thomas Wiederberg, Nico Wiederberg,

 Some words on illness

-I’ve been handicapped since birth due to an infection that destroyed my left hip.
-Because of that, I’ve been in and out of hospitals regularly since then, and undergone a lot of surgery and other orthopedic treatments.
-I’ve spent long and consecutive periods of time, chained to a hospital bed, in pain, «starving», lonely, as a child 600 km away from my parents in Oslo an other part of the country.
-But I had a very empathic and wise teddy bear, my own sense of humor and a highly developed fantasy, and a extensive inner life.
+It has handicapped me since birth because of an infection that destroyed my left hip.
+Because of that, I’ve been in and out of hospitals regularly since then and have undergone a lot of surgery and other orthopedic treatments.
+My sense of humor and a highly developed fantasy and extensive inner life have been crucial.

-My wife has written at text about me, that I find very describing.
+My wife has written in the text about me, which I find very describing.